Naringenin: Sources and bioavailability

-Naringenin and its glycoside has been found in a variety of herbs and fruits, including grapefruit, bergamot, sour orange, tart cherries, tomatoes, cocoa, Greek oregano, water mint, as well as in beans.
+Naringenin and its glycoside has been found in a variety of herbs and fruits, including grapefruit, oranges, and lemons, sour orange, sour cherries, tomatoes, cocoa, Greek oregano, water mint, as well as in beans.
 Ratios of naringenin to naringin vary among sources, as do enantiomeric ratios.

 The naringenin-7-glucoside form seems less bioavailable than the aglycol form.

 Grapefruit juice can provide much higher plasma concentrations of naringenin than orange juice.
-Also found in grapefruit is the related compound kaempferol, which has a hydroxyl group next to the ketone group.

 Naringenin can be absorbed from cooked tomato paste.
 There are 3.8 mg of naringenin in 150 grams of tomato paste.

 Biosynthesis and metabolism

-It is derived from malonyl CoA and 4-coumaroyl CoA.
+Naringenin can be produced from naringin by the hydrolytic action of the liver enzyme naringinase.
+Naringenin is derived from malonyl-CoA and 4-coumaroyl-CoA.
 The latter is derived from phenylalanine.
 The resulting tetraketide is acted on by chalcone synthase to give the chalcone that then undergoes ring-closure to naringenin.

 The enzyme naringenin 8-dimethylallyltransferase uses dimethylallyl diphosphate and (−)-(2S)-naringenin to produce diphosphate and 8-prenylnaringenin.
 Cunninghamella elegans, a fungal model organism of the mammalian metabolism, can be used to study the naringenin sulfation.

-Potential biological effects

-Alzheimer's disease

-Naringenin is being researched as a potential treatment for Alzheimer's disease.
-Naringenin has been demonstrated to improve memory and reduce amyloid and tau proteins in a study using a mouse model of Alzheimer's disease.
-The effect is believed to be due to a protein present in neurons known as CRMP2 that naringenin binds to.

-Antibacterial, antifungal, and antiviral

-Naringenin has an antimicrobial effect on S. epidermidis, as well as Staphylococcus aureus, Bacillus subtilis, Micrococcus luteus, and Escherichia coli.
-Further research has added evidence for antimicrobial effects against Lactococcus lactis, lactobacillus acidophilus, Actinomyces naeslundii, Prevotella oralis, Prevotella melaninogencia, Porphyromonas gingivalis, as well as yeasts such as Candida albicans, Candida tropicalis, and Candida krusei.
-There is also evidence of antibacterial effects on H. pylori, though naringenin has not been shown to have any inhibition on urease activity of the microbe.

-Naringenin has also been shown to reduce hepatitis C virus production by infected hepatocytes (liver cells) in cell culture.
-This seems to be secondary to naringenin's ability to inhibit the secretion of very-low-density lipoprotein by the cells.
-The antiviral effects of naringenin are currently under clinical investigation.
-Reports of antiviral effects on polioviruses, HSV-1 and HSV-2 have also been made, though replication of the viruses has not been inhibited.
-In in vitro experiments Naringenin also showed a strong antiviral activity against SARS-CoV-2.

-Anti-inflammatory

-Despite evidence of anti-inflammatory activity of naringin, the anti-inflammatory activity of naringenin has been observed to be poor to nonexistent.

-Antioxidant

-Naringenin has been shown to have significant antioxidant properties.
-It has been shown to reduce oxidative damage to DNA in vitro and in animal studies.